noddos/noddos/README.md

     make menuconfig

 In the firmware build menu:
-- Select Global Build Settings and press enter, in the submenu deselect/exclude the following options:
+- Select "Global Build Settings" and press enter, in the submenu deselect/exclude the following options:
 - "Select all target specific packages by default"
 - "Select all kernel module packages by default"
 - "Select all userspace packages by default"